asherao/DCS-WABU/README.md

 This is a calculator and exporter for Digital Combat Simulator (DCS).

-Weight and Balance implemented for the A10C, F18C, Bf 109, Su-33, and the Viggen.
-More planned.
+Weight and Balance implemented for:
+-A10C
+-F18C
+-Bf 109
+-Su-33
+-Viggen
+-M2000C Mirage
+-More planned.

 Loadout export enabled for the F18C.
 ~Bailey